 If you want to lose fupa after pregnancy, the most important thing will be eating healthy and exercising on a regular basis.
 You can do the best workouts in the world but if you’re overeating you will never lose weight.
 If you make sure you’re in a caloric deficit your body has no choice but to burn fat.

-So before you do any type of exercise after your pregnancy, make sure you know how many calories your body needs on daily basis.
+So before you do any type of exercise after your pregnancy, make sure you know how many calories your body needs on a daily basis.
 There are many places where you can do this but we recommend that you check out MyFitnessPal.
 It’s a free calorie counter that gives you the amount of calories you need based on factors like your age, gender, height, current weight and your daily activity.

 It will give you the amount of calories you need to lose weight.
 This is one of the most important steps so please don’t skip it!